 From her first marriage, Åsta Gudbrandsdatter was also the mother of King Olaf Haraldsson of Norway, who was later to become St. Olaf.

-Hardrada admired his half-brother King Olaf very much and it could not have been easy, to see him die in a battle.
-This particular event was of great significance for his personal destiny and changed his life.
+Hardrada admired his half-brother, King Olaf, very much and it could not have been easy, to see him die in a battle.
+This particular event was of great significance to Hardrada's personal destiny and changed his life.
 Hardrada was loyal to his half-brother until the end.